KtyJIxy/Calc/Planning Notes.md

-# Python Programmable Customizable Calculator (PPCC)
+# PyKalc
+*All possible development ideas and notes to them in one place.*

 Small size.
-- How it goes.

-Ad.
-- Open Source buildable version?
+- Not achievable on Python.

 Modules.
 Plans: CV for photomath.
-Revers engineering included.
+Reverse engineering included.
 - ML.

 Quick.
 Compiler analogue?